classBabacar/GameOfMastermind/README.md

 - **6/22/2019** I think I came up with a good algorithm to help the game scale now.
 Now the user can enter any value of 2 , 4 , 6 , N+2... and the display scales with the help of recursion.

 - **6/29/2019** Menu added and way to generate a random color, I'm most likely going to use a struct to minimize the game and make it easier to handle.

+- **7/4/2019** Added a authentication system to make sure the game wouldn't debunk at random spots now all that is left is the results algorithm and I'm thinking of a way to make the game appealing in the results stage.